Skip to main content

 Set up Signals for real-time calculation

-Retrieve calculated attributes
+Retrieve calculated attributes using the Signals Python SDK

 For a real use case, you'll want to consume calculated attributes in your applications.
 Read more about this in the Signals documentation.